 Both wind and frost can damage new growth and emerging flowers – thus affecting blooms!

-Those buds on the outside of your plant are the most likely to be frost damaged but the flower buds further down the stem are often more protected and can still display flowers.
+I have observed that the buds on the outside of your plant are the most likely to be frost damaged but the flower buds further down the stem are often more protected and can still display flowers.

 6. Hydrangea Flowering- Amend the Soil with Organic Matter

-If your garden soil is heavy clay or sandy then it is even more important to prepare the soil before hand to create the right conditions for your hydrangea to flower and thrive.
+If your garden soil is heavy clay or sandy, then it is even more important to prepare the soil beforehand to create the right conditions for your hydrangea to flower and thrive.

 (If you are having any trouble with your hydrangeas then read my article, why is my hydrangea not flowering for the solution).